Chart Color Schemes

 Arana Hills shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally with university qualification rates at 32.0% of residents aged 15+, surpassing the SA4 region average of 24.9% and Queensland's state average of 25.7%.
-Bachelor degrees are most prevalent at 21.9%, followed by postgraduate qualifications (5.7%) and graduate diplomas (4.4%).
-Vocational credentials are also common, with 35.0% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.5% while certificates make up 22.5%.
+The area's educational profile is notable regionally, with university qualification rates of 32.0% among residents aged 15+, surpassing the SA4 region average of 24.9% and Queensland's state average of 25.7%.
+Bachelor degrees are the most prevalent at 21.9%, followed by postgraduate qualifications (5.7%) and graduate diplomas (4.4%).
+Vocational credentials are also prominent, with 35.0% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.5% while certificates make up 22.5%.

 Educational participation is high, with 29.1% of residents currently enrolled in formal education.
 This includes 9.8% in primary education, 8.0% in secondary education, and 5.6% pursuing tertiary education.